Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 What the payment processor does not solve

-- Entity structure decisions — Which jurisdiction, which entity type, which registered agent.
+- Entity structure -- jurisdiction, entity type, registered agent.
 See Stripe Atlas vs Firstbase vs Doola and Delaware vs Wyoming LLC.

-- Banking infrastructure — Where the money sits between collection and use.
+- Banking -- where the money sits between collection and use.
 See Mercury vs Wise vs Relay.

-- Tax residency — The payment processor does not determine which jurisdiction taxes the founder's income.
+- Tax residency -- your processor does not determine which jurisdiction taxes your income.
 See Digital Nomad Tax Residency Guide.

-The payment processor is one layer of the operational stack.
+The processor is one layer.
 It sits between the customer and the bank account.
-How it interacts with the accounting layer, the tax compliance layer, and the entity structure creates structural implications that compound.
-For a full mapping of these interactions across Money, Entity, Tax, and Accountability dimensions, see the free risk screening tool.
+How it interacts with accounting, tax compliance, and entity structure creates compounding structural effects.
+For a full mapping across Money, Entity, Tax, and Accountability, try the free risk screening tool.

 Frequently asked questions